henaorth16/Ge-ez-Number-Converter/README.md

 ## Contact

-For any questions or inquiries, feel free to contact the project maintainer at [telegram](https://t.me/henaorth).
+For any questions or inquiries, feel free to contact the project maintainer on [telegram](https://t.me/henaorth).